Darboux evaluations of algebraic Gauss hypergeometric functions: Computation of Darboux evaluations

 \subsection{Computation of Darboux curves and coverings}

-Darboux coverings for the 3 standard Schwartz types are considered in Subsection \ref{darboux4st}.
-Lemma \ref{dfiberprod} was used to compute other Darboux coverings and curves and curves.
-Let us fix an Schwartz type which is not standard, and let $H$ denote its representative hypergeometric equation as listed in Section \ref{alghypers}.
+Darboux coverings for the three standard Schwarz types are considered in \S \ref{darboux4st}.
+To compute other Darboux coverings and curves, Lemma \ref{dfiberprod} is used .
+Let us fix an Schwarz type which is not standard, and let $E_1$ denote its representative hypergeometric equation as listed in \S \ref{alghypers}.
 Suppose that $\varphi:\PP_z^1\mapsto\PP_Z^1$ is a Darboux covering (of minimal degree) for the corresponding standard hypergeometric equation.
-Suppose that $\psi:\PP_X^1\mapsto\PP_Z^1$ is a Klein covering for $H$.
+Suppose that $\psi:\PP_X^1\mapsto\PP_Z^1$ is a Klein covering for $E_1$.
 Then the Darboux curve is a fiber product of $\varphi$ and $\psi$.
-An equation for it is given by the equation $\psi(X)=\phi(z)$; see Subsection \ref{fiberprod}.
+An equation for it is given by the equation $\psi(X)=\phi(z)$; see \S \ref{fiberprod}.

 If the Darboux curve has genus 0, then a parameterization of it immediately gives the Darboux covering.
 As an example, consider the icosahedral type $(1/2,1/3,2/5)$.
-We apply Lemma \ref{dfiberprod} with $H_0=H(1/5,1/2,1/3)$ and $H_1=H(2/5,1/2,1/3)$.
+We apply Lemma \ref{dfiberprod} with $E_0=E(1/5,1/2,1/3)$ and $E_1=E(2/5,1/2,1/3)$.
 By formulas (\ref{isophi1}) and (\ref{okleinms}) we get the following equation for the Darboux curve:

 This is a rational curve.
-It can be parameterized by standard algorithms and computer algebra packages such as {\sf Maple}.
+It can be parameterized by standard algorithms and computer algebra systems such as {\sf Maple}.
 Here is a parameterization:

 (Recall that parameterizations are unique up to fractional-linear transformations on $\PP_x^1$.)
-The parametric expression for $X$ gives the Darboux covering for $H(2/5,1/2,1/3)$.
-We recognize that this is the same Darboux covering (\ref{isophi1}) as for the Schwartz type $(1/2,1/3,1/5)$.
+The parametric expression for $X$ gives the Darboux covering for $E(2/5,1/2,1/3)$.
+We recognize that this is the same Darboux covering (\ref{isophi1}) as for the Schwarz type $(1/2,1/3,1/5)$.

 With a computer algebra package and standard algorithms \cite{mvhoeij}, \cite{kovacic} at hand, it is straightforward to pull-back a hypergeometric equation to a Darboux curve of genus 0, and solve the pull-backed differential equation.
 Lemma \ref{radpull} characterizes hypergeometric functions which have to be identified with radical solutions.
 Since there are only 2 radical solutions by Lemma \ref{cctwosols}, computer algebra systems should return them.
-(Otherwise we may consider a simplified version of the procedure in Subsection \ref{compevals}.)
+(Otherwise we may consider a simplified version of the procedure in \S \ref{compevals}.)